Can CBD Help With Panic Attacks

 Researchers found hyperactivity in scans during panic attacks at the DPAG area:

-Stimulation of the dorsal and lateral aspects of the PAG can provoke defensive responses characterised by freezing immobility, running, jumping, tachycardia, and increases in blood pressure and muscle tonus.
+Stimulation of the dorsal and lateral aspects of the PAG can provoke defensive responses characterized by freezing immobility, running, jumping, tachycardia, and increases in blood pressure and muscle tonus.

 That sounds relevant to panic attacks.